7 Myths About Breastfeeding

-As an obstetric nurse, Mary Lou Mulholland sees a lot of new moms worried about breastfeeding.
+As an obstetric nurse, Mary Lou Mulholland sees a lot of new parents worried about breastfeeding.

-“I’m not making enough milk, I’m going to starve my baby, and my anatomy isn’t right are common concerns,” says Mulholland, RNC-OB, C-EFM, CLC, a staff nurse and lactation counselor in the postpartum unit at NewYork-Presbyterian/Weill Cornell Medical Center.
+“I’m not making enough milk, I’m going to starve my baby, and my anatomy isn’t right are common concerns,” says Mulholland, RNC-OB, C-EFM, CLC, a staff nurse and lactation counselor in the postpartum unit at the NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns.

 In most cases, these new moms end up breastfeeding successfully after receiving support from the hospital’s nurses and lactation experts.

 The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for the first six months after birth.
 Further, the AAP recently changed its recommendations to support parents who choose to breastfeed for two years or longer, along with foods introduced at about six months.

 Breastfeeding is healthy for both baby and mother.
 For a child, it can lower the risk of severe diarrhea, obesity, ear and respiratory infections, and sudden infant death syndrome.
 For the mother, it can reduce the risk of high blood pressure, diabetes, and ovarian and breast cancers, according to the AAP.

 Here, Mulholland debunks common myths about breastfeeding.

 MYTH: I won’t produce breast milk the first few days after birth.